studio1902/statamic-peak/README.md

 - Tailwind Typography (with configuration).
 - A custom Tailwind config file with added components and utilities used by Peak.
 - [AlpineJS](https://github.com/alpinejs/alpine/) as a JS framework.
-- A block builder (replicator) with basic templates for your scaffolding your content.
-Easily extendible to your clients needs.
+- A block builder (replicator) with basic templates for scaffolding your content.
+Easily extendable  to fit your clients' needs.
 - An article block (bard) with some default sets like a figure, pull quote and an embedded video set.
 Easily extendible.
 - A button system for adding buttons to your site.
 - Sane default configuration.
 - The [Responsive Images](https://github.com/spatie/statamic-responsive-images) addon by Spatie to make using images in your templates a breeze.
 - Asset compilation with Laravel Mix.
-- Modernizr support (webp detection as a default).
+- Modernizr support (WebP detection as a default).

 ## Knowledge assumptions
 <span id="knowledge-assumptions"></span>